lsst-dm/dmtn-010/index.rst

  * AST is written in C, so is callable from C++.
  * Python interface to AST already developed: PyAST_.
  * Significant work already invested in performance, including a local linear approximation to a specified accuracy.
- * Signfiicant documentation already exists.
+ * Significant documentation already exists.

 .. _AST-as-is-disadvantage: